-My best friend brought me a jar of black truffles from a recent trip to Spain as part of my fancy schmancy birthday gift (thanks, AJ!).
-I was ready to rock and roll with this recipe provided by Eric Ripert, seafood master extraordinaire, in a cookbook entitled Harvest to Heat featuring some of the country's best chefs (including a couple from the Ocean State!), and local farmers.
+This recipe comes from Eric Ripert, seafood master extraordinaire, in a cookbook entitled Harvest to Heat featuring some of the country's best chefs (including a couple from the Ocean State!), and local farmers.
 Ripert actually shares a similar recipe in his cookbook Avec Eric as well, but that one lacks truffles and instead features mustard.

-The lump crab meat actually turned out to be really good.
-Even though it wasn't local, it was the best that was available to me on this given day, and I really enjoyed it.
 I decided to halve the recipe (although I will share the complete version below), but still had extra crab filling left over even with an extra squash blossom to stuff (perhaps my blossoms aren't quite as large as Ripert's).
-I used my leftover crab the next day to make a truffle-laced crab salad for lunch.
-I'm so spoiled!!

 Crab-Stuffed Zucchini Flowers with Black Truffles

 - 8 tablespoons (1 stick) unsalted butter, softened

 - ½ ounce fresh black truffle shaved with a mandoline, or chopped canned black truffles

 - Sea salt and freshly ground white pepper